-Once a property owner has activated a Water and/or Sewer Permit for the property, the water service to the property exists and the owner shows that a water pressure regulating valve exists in the building(s) sited on the property, and makes a request to turn the water on and begin the water and sewer billing, the District will install a water meter and open the curb stop valve.
+Once a property owner has activated a Water and/or Sewer Permit for the property, the water service and a water pressure reducing valve exists on the property, Whatcom County has approved all plumbing within the structure to be served, and the property owner makes a request to turn the water on and begin the water and sewer billing, the District will open the curb stop valve.
 [Resolution Nos.
-768, 780]
+768, 780, 898]